erlang/erlang-org/_posts/2022-05-18-My-OTP-25-highlights.md

 (-2⁵³, 2⁵³) are always formatted using scientific notation to avoid confusing results when doing arithmetic operations.

-The implementation is contributed by Thomas Depierre and uses the Ryu algorithm.
+The implementation is contributed by Thomas Depierre and uses the Ryū algorithm.

 We present Ryū, a new routine to convert binary floating point numbers to their decimal representations using only fixed-size integer operations, and prove its correctness.
 Ryū is simpler and approximately three times faster than the previously fastest implementation. https://github.com/ulfjack/ryu